 - You must provide copies of social security cards for all members of the household.

-To protect children and families from home housing-related health and safety hazards, remember the following healthy homes tips:
+To protect children and families from home housing-related health and safety hazards, remember the following healthy homes eight basic principles:

 - Keep it dry